Teams use various iPaaS solutions to manage business relationships and organize workflows across platforms.

 Why Use an iPaaS Solution?

-iPaaS solutions let you collaborate with other teams and take advantage of the unique features of different pieces of software without building and maintaining custom integrations yourself.
+iPaaS solutions let you work across tools and take advantage of different platforms without building and maintaining custom integrations yourself.

-• Eliminates manual data transfer.
+- Eliminates manual data transfer.
 Copying data between systems is slow, error-prone, and doesn’t scale.
-An iPaaS automates this so updates in one platform show up in another without anyone lifting a finger.
-A support ticket escalated from Zendesk to Jira carries all the context with it automatically, so the engineering team doesn’t have to chase down details.
+An iPaaS automates this, so updates in one platform show up in another without anyone touching them.
+A support ticket escalated from Zendesk to Jira carries all the context automatically, so the engineering team doesn’t chase down details.
+Across prospects we’ve spoken with, teams report 8–14 hours per week spent on manual sync before automating it.

-• Reduces the total cost of ownership.
-Building integrations in-house means paying for development, testing, maintenance, and ongoing updates every time an API changes. iPaaS vendors absorb that maintenance burden, which typically saves organizations 40-60% compared to custom builds over a three-year period.
+- Reduces the total cost of ownership.
+Building integrations in-house means paying for development, testing, maintenance, and updates every time an API changes. iPaaS vendors absorb that burden.
+Our build vs. buy calculator shows the math for your situation.

-• Improves decision-making through unified data.
+- Improves decision-making through unified data.
 When your tools are connected, you get a unified view across systems.
-Sales data from your CRM combined with support ticket trends from your ITSM tool gives you a much clearer picture of customer health than either system alone.
+Sales data from your CRM combined with support ticket trends from your ITSM tool gives a much clearer picture of customer health than either system alone.

-• Supports cross-company collaboration.
-Some iPaaS platforms allow organizations to sync data with external partners, clients, or vendors while each side maintains independent control over their sync rules.
+- Supports cross-company collaboration.
+Some iPaaS platforms allow organizations to sync data with external partners, clients, or vendors while each side maintains independent control over sync rules.
 This is critical for MSPs managing multiple client environments or enterprises collaborating with third-party development teams.

 How to Choose the Right iPaaS Platform

-There are several factors to think about when choosing an iPaaS vendor, and the right answer depends heavily on your specific use case.
-A team automating simple marketing workflows has very different needs from an enterprise managing cross-company ITSM-to-development sync.
+A team automating simple marketing workflows has different needs from an enterprise managing cross-company ITSM-to-development sync.

 Connector Depth, Not Just Count

-Vendor websites love to advertise connector numbers.
-“We support 5,000+ apps!”
-But the number of connectors means very little if those connectors only sync basic fields.
+Vendor websites love to advertise connector numbers, but this means little if those connectors only sync basic fields.
 What matters is how deep each connector goes.

 Can it sync custom fields?
 Does it support bidirectional updates?
 Can it handle attachments, comments, and status changes, or just the top-level record?
 A platform with 50 deep connectors will serve you better than one with 5,000 shallow ones.